intuition-dev/intuDocs/devs/slides.md

 ## The Current State Of Affairs
 #### Leaning too much on JavaScript.

-- There is also the case for users that opt for disabling javascript or have _modest machines_

 - As developers sometimes it takes time to realize that not everybody has a blazing fast machine that will deal with poorly engineered and bloated websites.

 - Also, let's not forget that the web is primary information/document based.
 That is why the Document Object Model is so important.
 It shouldn't be treated as secondary or a liability.

+- And, there is also the case of neglecting users who opt out consciously of using JavaScript in their browser, wether it be for security concerns or just because they have _modest machines_

 ---